-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

 5 Public Meeting Minorities The City of Springfield Comments received The City accepted all

-- held community at the meetings are comments and
+held community at the meetings are comments and

 Non-English meetings at Square attached as part of considered them with

 Speaking - Specify One, located in the this document. all other input and

 other language: South End and at analysis that

-Hispanic Edgewater , contributed to the final
+Hispanic Edgewater contributed to the final

 apartments, located versions of the ConPlan

 Persons with in Brightwood and Action Plan.

 disabilities Memorial Square.

 These meetings were

 Residents of Public used to receive input

 and Assisted from the residents as

 Housing to how the funds

 should be spent over

 City of Springfield, the next five years.

 MA residents The meetings also

 were used to discuss

 what is needed in low

 income

-neighborhoods.The
+neighborhoods.
+The

-Cityheld two focus
+City held two focus

 groups; Economic

 Development and

+•

 Neighborhoods.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable)
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

 6 Public Hearing Minorities 7 in attendance.
 The The legal notice did The City accepted all

-- hearing was held at not require public comments and
+hearing was held at not require public comments and

 Non-English City Hall, Room 220, comments.
 The considered them with

 Speaking - Specify April 21,2015 Office of all other input and

 other language: Community analysis that

 Hispanic Development used contributed to the final

 the Republican and versions of the ConPlan

 Persons with the Spanish and Action Plan.

 disabilities newspaper, LaVoz

 to advertise for

 Residents of Public public hearings,

 and Assisted RFP release and the

 Housing availability of the

 DRAFT ConPlan and

 City of Springfield, DRAFT Action Plan.

 MA residents

-Ta able 4 - Citizen Participatio on Outreach
+Table 4 - Citizen Participation Outreach